AD-Papers-Material/SubsamplingMethods/README.md

 ## Introduction

-We implemented three algorithms, defined “Distance procedure”, the “Probability procedure”, and the “Uniformity procedure” with the aim of producing subsamples with specific distributional properties starting from an initial collection of data which is possibly biased in terms of generalizability to the target population.
+We implemented three algorithms, defined “Distance procedure”, “Probability procedure”, and “Uniformity procedure”, in order to produce subsamples with specific distributional properties starting from an initial data collection which is possibly biased in terms of generalizability to the target population.
 In the following document we present the R code to implement the algorithms.
 The specific implementation described here is focused on the Italian PPS study on